SpardaMarco/Haskell-Compiler/README.md

 type Program = [Stm]
 ```

-The **Stm** data type allows to represent all the possible statements that can be used in the language:
+The **Stm** data type allows us to represent all the possible statements that can be used in the language:
   - Assignment of a boolean expression (*Bexp*), to a variable (*String*)
   - Assignment of an arithmetic expression (*Aexp*) to a variable (*String*)
   - Conditional, which takes a boolean expression (*Bexp*) and two lists of statements (*[Stm]*) as arguments